hangrybear666/10-devops-bootcamp__kubernetes/README.md

     sudo systemctl restart nginx
     ```
+    You can access the plain site http://<REMOTE_ADDRESS>:30080 in a browser from any external device.
-    Now you can access <REMOTE_ADDRESS>:30080 in a browser from any external device!
+    You can access the TLS site https://<REMOTE_ADDRESS>:30443 in a browser from any external device.

-    c.
-Currently only http access on port 30080 is supported.
-HTTPS certificate config is a topic for another day.
+    NOTE: HTTPS certificate config to remove security warning is a topic for another day.
 See potentially https://www.zepworks.com/posts/access-minikube-remotely-kvm/#4-certs or https://minikube.sigs.k8s.io/docs/handbook/untrusted_certs/